dedmarks/Trading_Journal/README.md

 Project depleyed on netlify: https://main--glittering-lolly-7fba06.netlify.app/

+App uses both firebase to stor all the data

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).